Ashutosh-7Singh/devTinder/devtinder-web/README.md

 -Edit profile feature and show toast on save
 -Seel all my connection
 -New page -See all my connection request
+-New page -See all my Requests page
+-Feature Accept/Reject Connection Request
+-

+Remaning
+-Send/ignore the user card from feed
+-signup New User
+-E2Etesting

 # component Design
 - Body